 Mountain bikers are drawn to the 20-plus-mile Slaughter Pen Mountain Bike Trail containing more than 20 miles of the finest single track designed and built by two of the premier trail builders in the country: IMBA and Progressive Trail Design.
 The best-in-class free ride park and 16 skinny Northshore log rides make for one of the best mountain bike destinations around and the ultimate bike vacation.
 View a Bentonville, Arkansas bike map and find more information at Bike Bentonville.
 Bentonville received designation by IMBA as a 2014 Ride Center (silver level).

 Bentonville is situated in the Ozark Mountain region near lakes, state parks, and numerous outdoor opportunities.
 Water sports and camping are popular at nearby Beaver Lake.
-There's a combination of five more public and private golf courses in Benton County.
+There's a combination of five more public and private golf courses in Benton County for residents and visitors to enjoy.

 In the northwest corner of the state, Bentonville is adjacent to Rogers and Bella Vista, and is 30 miles from Fayetteville.
 It is five miles from Pea Ridge National Military Park, 19 miles from Hobbs State Park-Conservation Area, and 38 miles from Eureka Springs.